 - Evidence collection is an option.
 You do not need to report to the police to have evidence collected, but if you do have evidence collected, you may have more options in the future.
 Learn more about filing a police report and other legal issues.

-- Toxicology testing is available within the first 96 hours after an assault if there are signs that drugs or alcohol may have facilitated the assault.
+- Toxicology testing is available within the first 96 hours after an assault if there are signs that drugs or alcohol may have been used in the assault.
 Ask for a toxicology kit during your hospital visit if you think you might have been drugged

 - Try not to bathe, shower, brush your teeth, or go to the bathroom.
-This is important for preserving evidence.
+This is important for keeping evidence.
 If you already have, it is still possible to collect evidence.

 - If possible, do not change your clothes.
 If you already have, put your clothes in a clean paper bag, such as a grocery store bag, and bring them with you to the emergency room.